zhenghaohe/philipcdavis.github.io/_posts/2014-08-14-How-To-Become-A-Front-End-Developer.markdown

 ---

 I recently taught a front end intensive course to people who had no coding experience.
-Here are three thoughts I would share with new or future front end developers.
+Here are three thoughts I would share with new front end developers or those considering the profession.

 ###Technical confidence.
 Getting started it's easy to feel overwhelmed.